 Arriving in Yangkeng village in Puning, Guangdong, the Beh family found that there was no one left who could recall anything about their branch of the family.
 Even being shown the village’s copy of their clan’s genealogical records, or zupu (族谱), proved to be disappointing, as it only went up to the generation before their great-grandfather’s.

-“So we just saw our clan’s ancestral temple, and asked the village official to spread the word on WeChat that we were looking [for relatives]; he hasn’t heard from anyone yet,” Jing Yi Beh says, a year later.
-“Instead, I’ve found all of his relatives that he asked me to look up in Malaysia.”
-The only thing the family could do was sample the local food, says Beh; that, at least, tasted like home.
+“So we just saw our clan’s ancestral temple, and asked the village official to spread the word on WeChat that we were looking [for relatives]; he hasn’t heard from anyone yet,” Jing Yi Beh says, a year late—instead, she has found all of the village official’s relatives in Malaysia whom he had asked her to look up.
+The only thing the family could do in Puning was sample the local food; that at least, says Beh, tasted like home.

 A best-case scenario is documented in All Our Father’s Relations, a Canadian documentary that had its overseas premiere at the Beijing International Film Festival in April.
-In it, four siblings of the mixed-race Grant family visit their father’s home village near Zhongshan in 2013.
+In it, four siblings of the Grant family, who have mixed Indigenous Canadian and Chinese heritage, visit their father’s home village near Zhongshan, Guangdong province, in 2013.
 The Grants discover an uncle they never knew about, meet the daughter left behind by another uncle who’d immigrated to Canada, and are shown pictures of their ancestors decorating the walls of their great-grandfather’s house.
 “I was told, ‘You are the 17th generation of this house,’” Larry Grant told the Vancouver Courier afterwards. “‘Oh my God.’
 That was my reaction.”